Lucinda-wang/Tips-for-ZTFFPS/README.md

 It's an open platform for who are interested in transients.
 Here we provide some tips to know how to submit object and do light curve analysis.

 ## Description
-Before you start your program.
-You will first need to register by email and indicate your request for registration.
+Before you start your program, you will first need to register by email and indicate your request for registration.
+(Remark: Strongly advised you register with your institutional email address)
 1. Submit - access to ztf@ipac.caltech.edu
+2. Receive - After your registration got accept, you will also got your own **password** and **submission account**

 ## Quick Start